Fairfield - East

 Fairfield - East has a typical household mix, with a lower-than-average median household size

 Family households account for 70.8% of all households, including 36.4% couples with children, 16.2% couples without children, and 16.6% single parent families.
-Non-family households constitute the remaining 29.2%, with lone person households at 25.8% and group households comprising 3.3%.
+Non-family households make up the remaining 29.2%, with lone person households at 25.8% and group households comprising 3.3% of the total.
 The median household size is 3.0 people, which is smaller than the Greater Sydney average of 3.1.

 Frequently Asked Questions - Households